 Such candidates are required to interview with the Vice President of Academic and Student Affairs prior to enrollment.

 Students who are older than the age of compulsory secondary school attendance in New York State (or their home states) must submit one of the following:

-- 24 credit hours earned from a 24 Hour-Credit Program; or
+- Twenty-four (24) credit hours earned from a 24 Credit Hour Program; or

 - A degree from a previous accredited institution; or

-Candidates who have obtained their high school diplomas through an online secondary school or system should be aware of SUNY’s policies regarding recognition of such degrees:
+Candidates who have obtained their high school diplomas through an online secondary school or system should be aware of SUNY’s policies regarding recognition of such degrees, as summarized below: